reeddunkle/reeddunkle.github.io/_posts/2016-07-30-Python-Generators-Part-II.md

 ---
 layout: post
-title: Python Generators II: Under the hood
+title: Python Generators Part II - Under the hood
 tags:
 - Python
+- Generators
 ---

 The main concept that has helped me grasp and use generators is the idea that a generator is an iterable function.
 I'm going to poke around briefly in the repl to show what methods are available to generators, and how Python uses them.